vaguity/static/README.md

 ## Dependencies

 You'll need npm and a global install of gulp.
-You'll also need Ruby and a global install of sass (`gem install sass`).
+You'll also need Ruby and a global install of Sass (`gem install sass`).

 ## Installation